 Step 11: Detailing and Shading

 This is the final step.
 Here I will focus on detailing certain parts of the armor like both Besagew or the face.
 But, more importantly, I will add some shadows to the character so it will become less flat and more three dimensional.
 I will add these shadows by using shading techniques like hatching and cross-hatching.
-If you are not familiar with these techniques, you can check my tutorial on “How to shade with a pencil” where I explain in detail the most known shading techniques you can use when drawing with pencil.
+If you are not familiar with these techniques, you can check my tutorial on “How to shade with a pencil” where I explain in detail the most known shading techniques you can use when drawing with a pencil.

 The main goal when shading is to use the white of the paper as the lighter areas.
 The areas where you will apply the shading will be the ones in shadow.
 This also allows you to create a hierarchy of relevance inside the character.
 Let’s take the legs as an example.
 As you can see the left leg is fully shaded, meanwhile the left leg has some shading but is minor compared to the left leg.
 This leaves the left leg in shadows and the right leg under the light, so it will help to convey the sensation that the character is coming forward with the right leg, leaving the left leg behind.

 Another cool resource is to create cast shadows with the shading.
-A good example is the shadow cast by the helmet’s visor over the knight’s face.
+A good example is a shadow cast by the helmet’s visor over the knight’s face.
 This cast shadow allows me to create a sensation of depth in the character.

 If you want to keep learning more about drawing characters, let me recommend you my course:

 Now is your turn to draw your own knight.
 Try to follow the steps as close as you can, at least the first time you try.
 If you already finished your knight’s drawing try to draw another one, this time with a different posse or a different armor design.
 You can find lots of historical references on the internet regarding other types of medieval armors.